 The Brooklyn and Night loops aren't hop-on, hop-off.
 Brooklyn includes a drive over the Manhattan Bridge and visits to DUMBO, Grand Army Plaza, Prospect Park, the Brooklyn Public Library, the Brooklyn Botanic Gardens, and the brownstones of Fort Greene.
 The Night Tour offers sparkling nighttime views of New York's city lights in neighborhoods like Times Square, the Brooklyn and Manhattan bridges, the Empire State Building, Chinatown, SoHo and Little Italy.

+You also get access to the Hop-on, hop-off Sightseeing Ferry so that you can take in the skyline, bridges and landmarks from the water.
 All of the tours include knowledgeable tour guides who explain the history and significance of the sights.

 Between two and three hours for individual loops; 72 hours for the pass.

 Good for kids?